giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 hhttps://github.com/mangrovedao/mangrove-core/blob/5fb08b2b2742a0e9dee57662085fab03279afc72/src/toy_strategies/offer_maker/tutorial/OfferMakerTutorial.sol#L57-L65
 ```

-There are more hooks to enable the Mangrovian abilities of %%last look|lastLook%% and more advanced %%reactive liquidity|reactiveLiquidity%%.
+There are more hooks to enable the Mangrovian abilities of %%last look|last-look%% and more advanced %%reactive liquidity|reactive-liquidity%%.

 ## Local test